Connect with a certified trainer for free

 AC Separation Causes, Symptoms & Treatment Options

-The acromioclavicular joint (AC joint) is formed where the clavicle (collarbone) meets the acromion (the bony point on the top of the shoulder blade).
-The AC joint is stabilized by a joint capsule as well as two coracoclavicular ligaments (the conoid and the trapezoid).
-When these structures are injured, usually as a result of a direct blow to the shoulder, this results in an AC separation
+The acromioclavicular joint injury occurs where the clavicle (collarbone) meets the acromion (the bony point on the top of the shoulder blade).
+The AC joint is stabilized by a joint capsule and two coracoclavicular ligaments (the conoid and the trapezoid).
+When these structures are injured, usually due to a direct blow to the shoulder, this results in a shoulder separation, also known as an AC separation.

 AC Separation Hero Image 2